TabbyML/tabby/MODEL_SPEC.md

 # Tabby Model Specification (Unstable)

 Tabby organizes the model within a directory.
 This document provides an explanation of the necessary contents for supporting model serving.
-An example model directory can be found at https://huggingface.co/TabbyML/StarCoder-1B

 The minimal Tabby model directory should include the following contents:

 ```